DBaum1/SAPProgram/README.md

 # SAPProgram
-Transfer data from SAP to Excel spreadsheet
+Uses GUI automation to transfer data from SAP Contract Agreement page to Excel spreadsheet